goatsefl/CampIn/README.md

 * **`app.js`:**
   * Contains the middle ware for all the routes using `express` for complete usage of `renders` and `redirects` to different `.ejs` files.
 ### Important Note: `index.js` vs. `index.ejs`
+### UI Styling Changes: Commit message `Changed the framework from bootstrap to tailwind for higher granularity`.
 Be careful to distinguish between `index.js` (JavaScript file) and `index.ejs` (EJS template file).
 Confusion can arise due to similar names, especially when working with both server-side logic and templating.
 Pay close attention to file extensions, as relying on the wrong file type can lead to problems.

 ### Project Structure Updates & Additions: